SuperIlu/DOjS/README.md

 }

 /*
-** This function is repeatedly until ESC is pressed or Stop() is called.
+** This function is called repeatedly until ESC is pressed or Stop() is called.
 */
 function draw() {
     background(EGA.BLACK);